richardcalahan/exportr/README.md

 ## Description

 Managing environment variables locally is kind of a drag.
 If you only build one application at a time, you could simply export environment variables in your .bashrc.
-But in reality you're working on 5 apps, each requiring different environment variables for Facebook, Google, AmazonS3 etc.
+But in reality you're working on 5 apps, each requiring different settings for Facebook, Google, AmazonS3, etc. You probably set environment variables on your production servers to store configuration options for these services.
+But you probably also hard code
+'default' options to fallback to on your local machine.
+Harcoding default configuation options, especially private keys for apis is an insane security risk.

 Problem solved.